awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-managed-instances.md

 }
 ```

-If the command doesn't return results after five minutes or so, use the following information to help you troubleshoot problems with your managed instances\.
+If the command doesn't return results after 5 minutes or so, use the following information to help you troubleshoot problems with your managed instances\.

 **Topics**
 + [Solution 1: Verify that SSM Agent is installed and running on the instance](#instances-missing-solution-1)